sweetmantech/docs-in-process/README.md

 ## ✨ Overview

-In Process is a revolutionary platform for artists to create, share, and monetize their digital art onchain.
+In Process is an onchain collective timeline for artists.
+It's a protocol for artists to create, share, and monetize their moments.
 This documentation site provides comprehensive guides for interacting with the In Process protocol.

 ## 🚀 Getting Started